FNALLPC/cms-das-pre-exercises/_episodes/02-CMSDASPreExercise-CMSLPC.md

 {: .output}

 ## Question 2.2
-Paste the line beginning with "success", resulting from the execution of `./editThisCommand.py`, into the Google form.
+Copy-and-paste the line beginning with "success", resulting from the execution of `./editThisCommand.py`, into the Google form.
 {: .challenge}